Pioneering bill aimed at slowing fast fashion wins approval from French lawmakers - ExBulletin

 Luxury giants such as LVMH and Kering are regularly criticized for billions of dollars of unsold goods each year.

-The French bill paves the way for future action, including a proposed EU-wide ban on the export of used clothing to combat the growing problem of textile waste.
+French supporters of the bill say it paves the way for future action, including a proposed EU-wide ban on the export of used clothing to combat the growing problem of textile waste.

 |